 At its core, acetic acid is a carboxylic acid with the chemical formula CH3COOH.
 Its structure features a methyl group (CH3) linked to a carboxyl group (COOH).
 The carboxyl group is responsible for its acidic properties, as it can donate a proton (H+) to a base.
 This dissociation of a proton is what gives acetic acid its characteristic sour taste and its ability to react with other substances.

 Vinegar, a diluted form of acetic acid, has been used for centuries as a food preservative and flavoring agent.
 Its acidic nature inhibits the growth of many microorganisms that cause spoilage, extending the shelf life of food products.
-Vinegar is also used in pickling, where it helps to preserve vegetables and fruits by preventing the growth of bacteria and molds.
+Now, vinegar is also used in pickling, where it helps to preserve vegetables and fruits by preventing the growth of bacteria and molds.
 In cooking, vinegar adds a tangy flavor to salads, sauces, and marinades.

 Trends and Latest Developments